HL7-DaVinci/drug-formulary-ri/README.md

       ```

 ### Querying User's Drug Coverage and Formulary
 The user's drug coverage can be queried by calling the coverage endpoint `/Coverage` with the `patient` and coverage `type` parameters.
-Drug coverage can be search for with a `coverage.type` of `http://terminology.hl7.org/CodeSystem/v3-ActCode|DRUGPOL`.
+Drug coverage can be searched for with a `coverage.type` of `http://terminology.hl7.org/CodeSystem/v3-ActCode|DRUGPOL`.
 The patient id provided in the request must match the logged in user's patient id.

 **Sample request**:
 ```